 Here’s the poll: http://media.bloomberg.com/bb/avfile/rgsikEKtNf30

 The problem with the “Socialism” label is that it’s just that: a label.
-Without delving into the meaning, it is nothing but a word to distract us from the intelligent discussion that America needs to have.
+Without delving into the meaning, it is nothing but a word to distract us from a discussion that America needs to have.

 The literal definition of socialism is a set of social and economic measures, policies and systems characterized by social ownership and democratic means of production.
 “Social ownership” may be public, cooperative and citizen ownership of equity.
 In a representative Democracy, such as ours, equity can be interpreted as a fair distribution of resources in the best interests of the people, or the Common Good.

 So, what does socialism mean, exactly, in the context that Bernie Sanders and many Democrats are supporting?
 It’s important to understand because that label is going to be hung out to dry throughout this entire election season, and Sanders is going to either rise or fall because of it.

 Here’s a look at the history of social democracy in America….

 We may as well begin with none other than George Washington.
 Washington (who was non-partisan) believed that broad-based worker ownership would ensure “the happiness of the lowest class of people because of the equal distribution of property.”
 Washington even gave tax incentives to New England fishermen to rebuild their fleets after the Revolutionary War on the condition that the captains and the crew sign contracts ensuring broad-based profit sharing among all workers.*

 Thomas Jefferson wrote to Madison that “legislators cannot invent too many devices for subdividing property.”
 Jefferson secured the Louisiana Purchase to allow for more land ownership by citizens.